mirand863/hitac/README.md

 ## Input Files

 HiTaC accepts taxonomy in TSV format and training and test files in FASTA format.
-All these files must be previously imported by qiime2.
+All these files must be previously imported by QIIME 2.
 For example:

 ```
 qiime tools import \